What are donations used for?

 Do you bill for emergency services?

 No. You will never be charged by MTFAS for our services.
 However, if the emergency requires Advanced Life Support (ALS) from hospital-based paramedics, you will be charged by the paramedics.
 The 911 dispatcher will quickly determine whether paramedics are necessary based on the nature of the injury or illness.
+Another instance where you might be charged is when mutual aid is provided by a surrounding town, that ambulance might charge for their service, but if the MTFAS ambulance shows up we do not charge for our services.

 If I don't want to be an EMT are there any other ways I can help?